Sandra Oh: 2014–present: Film roles and Killing Eve

 From 2018 to 2020, Oh voiced the role of Castaspella in the animated superhero series She-Ra and the Princesses of Power.
 In 2019, she co-hosted the 76th Golden Globe Awards, alongside Andy Samberg.
 Oh became the first woman of Asian descent to host the awards show.
 In March 2019, she became the first Asian-Canadian woman to host Saturday Night Live, and only the third actress of Asian descent, after Lucy Liu in 2000 and Awkwafina in 2018.
 In 2021, Oh voiced Virana, the chieftess of the Fang tribe in the Disney animated film Raya and the Last Dragon.

 Oh voices the role of Debbie Grayson in the animated superhero drama series Invincible.
 The series, based on the comic book series of the same name, premiered on Amazon Prime Video in 2021.

 In 2021, Oh served as executive producer and had the lead role in the Netflix comedy-drama series The Chair.

 In 2022, Oh voiced the role of Ming Lee, the strict and overprotective mother of the main character in the Pixar animated film Turning Red.
 She joined Lynne Ramsay's adaptation of Margaret Atwood's short story collection Stone Mattress.

+In 2023, Oh played the role of Jenny Yum, a brash, outgoing, and impulsive older sister of the main character in the 20th Century Studios comedy film Quiz Lady.

+Her upcoming projects include Good Fortune directed by Aziz Ansari.